ncatlab/nlab-content/pages/974.md

 +-- {: .num_remark}
 ###### Remark

 The _locally_ in _locally presentable category_ refers to the fact that it is the _objects_  that are presentable, not the category as such (which is itself an object of [[Cat]]).
-This permits the distinction between, for instance, between locally presentable categories, and [[finitely presentable objects]] of [[Cat]], which could be called "finitely presentable category".
+This permits the distinction between, for instance, locally presentable categories, and [[finitely presentable objects]] of [[Cat]], which could be called "finitely presentable categories".
 In practice, however, it is common to drop "locally" from "locally presentable category" without modifying the meaning.

 =--